amosmachora/release-auto-blogger/README.md

 Make sure you reference it in your github action like in the example above.

-## Guide
+## GUIDE

-The action works best if you include a file blog.md in a folder at the root of your repo called `.hashnode`.
+The action works best if you include a file `BLOG.md` in a folder at the root of your repo called `.hashnode`.
 This way you can write your blog right from vscode and have it published on git commit.

 However if you don't want to bother yourself you can live it at that.